Iran–Israel proxy conflict: Attacks on ships and incidents in 2021

 In July, IRGC engineer Said Thamardar Mutlak was killed in a suspected Mossad assassination in Shiraz, while Iranian state-media reported that a Mossad-linked spy network planning to carry out "unprecedented acts of sabotage and terrorist operations" in Iran was captured by IRGC intelligence.

-On August 22, IRGC Brigadier General Abolfazal Alijani was killed in the Aleppo region of Syria.
-On September 1, an explosion occurred at a key oil refinery in Abadan that supplies 25% of Iran's fuel needs.
+On 22 August, IRGC Brigadier General Abolfazal Alijani was killed in the Aleppo region of Syria.

+On 1 September, an explosion occurred at a key oil refinery in Abadan that supplies 25% of Iran's fuel needs.
 No injuries were reported.

-On November 15, an oil tanker owned by an Israeli billionaire was attacked off the coast of Oman by an Iranian drone belonging to the IRGC, causing damage but no injuries.
+On 15 November, an oil tanker owned by an Israeli billionaire was attacked off the coast of Oman by an Iranian drone belonging to the IRGC, causing damage but no injuries.
 The same day security services in Georgia announced they foiled an Iranian plot to assassinate an Israeli businessman in that country, which was supposed to have been carried out by a Pakistani hit squad hired by Iran and assisted by the IRGC.
-On November 23, Iran blamed Israel for the death of a senior adviser of the IRGC's aerospace division who was killed by a roadside bomb near Damascus.
+On 23 November, Iran blamed Israel for the death of a senior adviser of the IRGC's aerospace division who was killed by a roadside bomb near Damascus.

-Events in 2023

-On January 28, a series of bomb-carrying drones attacked an Iranian defense factory in Isfahan, causing material damage at the plant, while a fire broke out at a refinery in the country’s northwest the same day.
+On 28 January 2023, a series of bomb-carrying drones attacked an Iranian defense factory in Isfahan, causing material damage at the plant, while a fire broke out at a refinery in the country's northwest the same day.
 According to The Wall Street Journal, Israel was responsible for the strike.
-Analysts noted that whereas massive anti-Israel demonstrations would have occurred in the past, now the Iranian public seems "indifferent to the intrusions", and that nationalists seemed to have turned against the clerical regime, with sympathy instead for foreign ideas such as basic rights and representative democracy, such as seen in the Mahsa Amini protests.
-Protestors chant against public money sent to finance Islamist causes abroad that they don't care about, such as Lebanese Hezbollah, and the regime's failed attempt to set up a "resistance front" in Syria.
-The governments muted response seems to reflect a fear of escalation and shame over the Zionists ability to penetrate the Islamist regime's defenses.

-On February 17, the IRGC launched a drone attack against an Israeli-owned vessel in the Persian Gulf, causing minor damage.
+On 17 February, the IRGC launched a drone attack against an Israeli-owned vessel in the Persian Gulf, causing minor damage.
+In March, Greek authorities—with help from Mossad—arrested two foreigners that were part of an Iranian cell looking to attack Jews and Israelis in that country.

+In April, Shin Bet announced the arrest of two Palestinians in the West Bank who were recruited by Hezbollah and the Iranian Quds Force to carry out attacks on their behalf.

+In June, a planned attack by IRGC members against Jews and Israelis in Cyprus was foiled by Cypriot intelligence services in cooperation with US and Israeli agencies.

+In September, a suspected explosion struck an Iranian missile base in the city of Khorramabad, with some observers suggesting it was a Mossad operation.
+On 27 September, Shin Bet arrested a five-person cell, consisting of three Palestinians and two Israeli citizens, that security officials claimed was an Iranian-led cell gathering intelligence to assassinate far-right Israeli minister Itamar Ben-Gvir and far-right activist Yehuda Glick.
+On 28 September, a fire broke out at a car battery factory owned by the Iranian Defense Ministry for the second time in less than a week.

+In 2024, former Iranian president Mahmoud Ahmadinejad said that Iran's intelligence service created a unit to counter Mossad operations, but its leader was later revealed to be a Mossad agent himself.
+He further added that around 20 Iranian operatives had been supplying intelligence to Israel, serving as double agents.